Charo is an American music and Pop Culture Icon

 Charo is Master Performer.
 Charo, the musician, has been an integral proponent of contemporary Latin music.
 She was named Female Pop Album of the Year Award at the Billboard International Latin Music Conference for her flamenco inspired platinum album, “Guitar Passion.”

 Charo has appeared in countless hit television shows, including more than forty-five appearances on The Tonight Show with Johnny Carson.
-She also appeared on the long-running comedy “The Love Boat” than any other star.
-Charo also guest-starred on “Sonny and Cher”, “The Carol Burnett Show and numerous appearances with Bob Hope and Sammy Davis, Jr. She has also been a regular on “Hollywood Squares” and VH1’s “The Surreal Life.”
-Charo also appeared in such films as MOON OVER PARADOR with Richard Dreyfuss and AIRPORT 79: THE CONCORD.
+She also appeared on the long-running series “The Love Boat” more than any other guest star.
+Charo also guest-starred on “Sonny and Cher,” “The Carol Burnett Show,” and numerous appearances with Bob Hope and Sammy Davis, Jr. She has also been a regular on “Hollywood Squares” and VH1’s “The Surreal Life.”
+Charo also appeared in such films as SHARKNADO 5, MOON OVER PARADOR with Richard Dreyfuss and AIRPORT 79: THE CONCORD.

 Charo’s signature album “Charo and Guitar” is a mixture of her patented rhythms and mastery of classical guitar.
 It is a combination of the most exciting and original music of today and the most famous classical masterpieces in the world.
 Charo performs brilliantly and passionately on these powerful tracks, blending heart and soul with her unique Flamenco style.

 Charo is short for Rosario, her given name of Maria Rosario Pilar Martinez Molina Baeza.
 Born in the town of Murcia, Spain, Charo learned to play the guitar at an early age and studied under the world-famous master of Flamenco guitar, Andrés Segovia.
-Becoming a recording artist in her early teens, Charo appeared in the Spanish film classic DON JUAN TENORIO and was featured in a children’s television show that brought her to the attention of famed Latin bandleader Xavier Cugat.
-Charo joined Cugat’s band and traveled to Las Vegas where the band played in all the major casinos, including Caesar’s Palace, The Flamingo and The Tropicana.
+Becoming a recording artist in her early teens, Charo appeared in the Spanish film classic DON JUAN TENORIO.
+Famed Latin bandleader Xavier Cugat happened to be watching TV in a Madrid hotel room as Charo appeared, playing guitar in the children’s show “Villa Alegre” (Happy Village).
+While still a teenager, Charo joined Cugat’s band and traveled to the U.S. where Charo became a sensation.
+Soon, she was appearing on The Tonight Show with Johnny Carson, introducing her trademark “Cuchi Cuchi” to America.

 Soon, Charo began performing as a solo artist at the Congo Room at the Sahara Hotel and Casino, sharing the stage with the likes of Johnny Carson, Joey Bishop, Danny Thomas, Buddy Hackett, Jim Nabors and George Burns.
 During this time, she recorded her hit disco albums, La Salsa and Flamenco Salsa on Capitol Records.
 The single “Cuchi Cuchi” went platinum and became a hit in nightclubs worldwide.
 Her follow-up album, Ole-Ole on Salsoul Records contained the single “Stay With Me” and became an international hit, achieving gold status.